Here begins the Council of Nablus

 First Decree of the Nablus Council

-Since those who begin from God will finish through Him and in Him [and] in order that this sacred council should originate with God and have its end in God, I Baldwin second king of the Latins of Jerusalem, taking up the commencement of this sacred assembly from God that was commanded by him, I render and grant to the sacrosanct church of Jerusalem and to the present patriarch Garmund and to his successors the tithes of my returns just as the account of his diocese collects, that is, the dimes and returns of Jerusalem and Nablus and Ptolemais, which is also called Acre.
-So long as he is performing the office of prayer for state of the kingdom, let him be sustained by the suppport of royal charity for the present time.
-And if at any time he or any of his successors should ordain a bishop in the aforesaid cities, let him distribute the tithes of [the cities] for the council of the king and church.
+Since the things which originate from God must inevitably end through Him and in Him, so this holy council ought to originate from God and have its end in God.
+I, Baldwin, second Latin King of the Jerusalemites, setting into motion this holy assembly from God, as He orders, return and grant to the sacrosanct church of Jerusalem and to Warmund, the present patriarch, and his successors the tithes of my revenues, as regard for his diocese demands, that is, the tithes of the revenues of Jerusalem, Nablus, and Ptolemais, which is called Acre by another name, so that he, performing the office of prayer for the state of the kingdom before God, may be able to support the present people with this buttress of royal charity.
+And if at any time he or any of his successors should ordain a bishop from the growing Christian religion in any of the aforesaid cities, let him distribute the tithes of these cities on behalf of the king and Church.